TehShrike/invoice-app/readme.md

 # Todo

-- add "name" field under "bill to"
-- add your name/address to the top left
 - start laying out printable invoice down below
 - "quote" mode – what does it need to do besides saying "quote" as opposed to "invoice"?
 - other invoice metadata fields – due date, etc